Gromov-Hausdorff Distance for Directed Spaces: Preliminaries

-\begin{remark} Rectifiability is defined for paths in pseudo-metric spaces and extended metric spaces in the same way.
-These generalized metrics still induce a topology and we extend \cref{rectifiabledspace} to such spaces. \end{remark}
+\begin{remark} Rectifiability is defined for paths in pseudo-metric spaces and extended metric spaces\footnote{While the definitions of pseudo-metric and extended metric are not common across fields, we adopt the terminology used in computational geometry~\cite{conci2018}.
+Thus, a pseudo-metric follows all metric properties, except separability; that is, $d(x, x')=0$ does not necessarily imply that $x=x'$.
+Furthermore, an extended metric follows all metric properties, except finiteness.} in the same way.
+These generalized distances still induce a topology and we extend \cref{rectifiabledspace} to such spaces. \end{remark}